-This year, How Weird will showcase the inspiring Art of Peace project.
+Last year, How Weird showcased the inspiring Art of Peace project.
 The Art of Peace transforms tools of violence into beautiful sculptures.
 The Art of Peace is a project of the nonprofit Robby Poblete Foundation, whose mission is not only to reduce gun violence, but to create hope and opportunity through its art and vocational programs.
 Pati Navalta, the Founder and Executive Director, explains: “We are taking weapons that are intended for destruction and transforming them into messages of peace.”

 The Robby Poblete Foundation’s Art of Peace Program repurposes dismantled firearms by putting them into the hands of artists and metalworkers who transform the materials into original works of art.

-The nonprofit that produces the How Weird Street Faire, the World Peace Through Technology Organization, has commissioned a special Art of Peace dove, that will be shown for the first time at the center of How Weird 2019.
-The work is being done by local artists Labor and Love Designs.
+The nonprofit that produces the How Weird Street Faire, the World Peace Through Technology Organization, commissioned a special Art of Peace dove, that was shown for the first time at the center of How Weird 2019.
+The work was being done by local artists Labor and Love Designs.